Billy Summers: Plot

-Back in the present, the shooting and killing of Joel Allen goes off without a hitch.
-Billy evades the transit truck, and gets away by disguising himself as one of the office workers in the building.
-He then goes to hide out in his Dalton Smith apartment, where he intends to lay low for a while during the police hunt and media frenzy surrounding the shooting.
-When Nick doesn't pay him the rest of the money he promised after the hit, Billy now knows that his suspicions were correct, and also soon learns that there is a $6 million bounty on his head.
+Back in the present, the killing of Joel Allen goes off without a hitch.
+Billy evades the transit truck and gets away by disguising himself as one of the office workers in the building.
+He then goes to hide out in "Dalton Smith's" apartment, where he intends to lie low during the manhunt following the shooting.
+When Nick doesn't pay him the rest of the money he promised after the hit, Billy realizes that his suspicions were correct; he also soon learns that there is a $6 million bounty on his head.

-While Billy is trying to remain out of sight from the police, he sees a young woman get dumped out of a truck onto the street, drugged and half-dead.
-Not wanting to attract police attention to his area, he reluctantly goes out to save her.
+While Billy is trying to keep a low profile, he sees a young woman get dumped out of a truck onto the street, drugged and half-dead.
+Not wanting to attract police attention to his location, he reluctantly goes out to save her.
 It turns out that the woman, 21-year-old Alice Maxwell, had just been raped and abandoned by a group of men.
-Alice recognizes Billy as the shooter, but she ends up wanting to stay with him for a while, fearing that the men who raped her might come back for her.

-As Billy continues writing his book, he writes about his experiences in the military, and becoming a talented and decorated sniper.
-He also writes about an incident in Iraq, where he and his comrades were sent to check out a large house, and a majority of them were killed in action there.
+Alice recognizes Billy as the shooter, but ends up wanting to stay with him out of fear that the men who raped her might come back.
+Meanwhile, Billy continues writing his book, recounting his experiences in the military.
+He writes about an incident in Iraq where he and his comrades were sent to check out a large house, and a majority of them were killed in action there.
 One of the survivors, Johnny Capps, would later hook Billy up with his first job as a hitman.